johnnovak/RML-Amiga/website/docs/manual/introduction.md

 fixed-refresh monitor will work great.

 A middle-tier or better CPU released in the last ten years or so is recommended.
-A dedicated GPU is recommended but integrated graphics adapters will most likely work too, just you might need to lower the CRT shader quality (see the [customising your setup](customising-your-setup.md) section for details).
+A dedicated GPU is the best but integrated graphics adapters will most likely work too, you just might need to lower the CRT shader quality (see the [Customising your setup](customising-your-setup.md) section for details).

 ## On copyright and ethics